 Why did you decide to pursue a graduate degree?

 Pursuing a doctoral degree in English allows me to continue working, researching, and writing in areas that matter deeply to me at UBC.
-I am full of gratitude to be learning as an uninvited guest on traditional, ancestral, and unceded lands of the xwməθkwəy̓ əm, Skwxwú7mesh, Stó:lō, and Səl̓ílwətaʔ/Selilwitulh Nations.
+I continue to reflect about my everyday relationship to space, scholarship, and public discourse on the ancestral, traditional, and unceded lands of the xwməθkwəy̓ əm, Skwxwú7mesh, Stó:lō, and Səl̓ílwətaʔ/Selilwitulh Nations.

 Why did you decide to study at UBC?